 The Pitsky is a large, athletic breed and their diet should accommodate that.
 These big pups need to eat a lot and eat well.
 These crossbreeds do best on high-quality dry food for dogs, but it should be chosen to fit their unique needs.
 This means that the kibble should be formulated for big active dogs, and suitable for your dog’s age group.
 Puppies, adults, and senior dogs all have different dietary requirements.
 So, as your dogs age, it’s always wise to choose their kibble accordingly.

-However, even though these dogs will need a lot of food due to their size, it doesn’t mean you should overfeed them.
+Even though these dogs will need a lot of food due to their size, it doesn’t mean you should overfeed them.
 Pitskies can become obese if they are let to free feed, so it’s best to stick to the manufacturer’s recommendations.
 Usually, for a dog of their size, 2.5 to 3 cups of premium kibble does the trick.
 Split their daily dose of food into two separate meals to prevent bloating and support a healthy digestion.

 If you have any concerns about establishing or altering your dog’s diet, always consult with a veterinarian first.
 Sure, pet food manufacturers and pet blogs tend to provide useful feeding guides.
 However these should always be treated as guides and not gospel.
 All dogs are different after all and only your vet is qualified to determine the specific dietary needs of your personal pooch.
 So, always defer to the good doctor before changing (or determining) what to put into you dog’s belly.

 These dogs make great companions with proper training starting at a young age